 Sessions can be seen as an indication of retention and engagement which makes these charts very powerful to understand the different segments of engaged players.

 Each of these player groups represents part of a different segment of the playing base.
-As each group changes over time you can see how the playing base is maturing from a fairly new set of users who mostly had played less than 100 sessions to a highly engaged set of users that have crossed the 100 session barrier.
+As each group changes over time you can see how the playing base is maturing from a fairly new set of users to a more engaged group of users.

-Payers by Session Played are the number of daily unique paying players split by the number of sessions they have played.
+Spenders by Sessions Played are the number of daily unique paying players split by the number of sessions they have played.

-The game is becoming less successful at converting early spenders in favour of late spenders over the period of this chart.
+The game is successful at converting early spenders and does not focus on later spenders over the period of this chart.

 Total Revenue by Sessions Played is the total revenue split by the number of sessions players have played.
-This shows how much of the revenue is being generated by three players groups.
-The group of players that spend 100-500 sessions is absolutely key to delivering the revenue in this example.
+This shows how much of the revenue is being generated by the player groups.
+In this example, the early spenders a vital to generating revenue.

 All Player Retention Matrix